OhioBWC - Basics: (Policy library) - File

 3. Disqualification will result in the termination of BWC’s obligations under this policy.

-4. BWC reserves the right to recover grant funds from disqualified employers by one or more of the following methods:
+4. BWC reserves the right to recover grant funds from disqualified employers through one or more of the following methods:

 a.
-Billing the employer for the grant money received.
+Billing the employer for the grant funds received.

 b.
-Forwarding to the Ohio Attorney General for collection, set off, recoupment, or other legal remedy.
+Forwarding the matter to the Ohio Attorney General for collection, set off, recoupment, or other legal remedy.

 H. Resolution of complaints.

-1. An employer may file a complaint due to BWC’s decision including, but not limited to, a finding the employer did not meet eligibility requirements for the program.
-The complaint must be in writing and filed with the Superintendent of DSH within thirty (30) days of notification of the decision.
+1. An employer may file a reconsideration request regarding BWC’s decision, including but not limited to, a finding that the employer did not meet eligibility requirements for the program or continuation within the program.
+The reconsideration must be submitted in writing and filed with the OSS Superintendent within thirty (30) days of receiving notification of the decision.

-2. Employer complaints should be processed under the General Employer Complaint Policy.
+2. Employer complaints are processed under the General Employer Complaint Policy.
 BWC has not identified any program-specific extenuating circumstances that apply to the Safety Intervention Grants Program.

 I. Scenarios.